s5bug/calculo/README.md

 ### "raylib not found"

 You will need to point your Operating System to Raylib.
 If your OS has some package manager with a `raylib` package, that should suffice.

+#### without a package manager

-Otherwise, download the appropriate archive from
-[Raylib's latest release](https://github.com/raysan5/raylib/releases/latest)
-according to your OS.
+Otherwise, download the appropriate archive from [Raylib's latest release](https://github.com/raysan5/raylib/releases/latest) according to your OS.
+Common architectures:
+- Windows x64: `raylib-{version}-Win64-msvc15.zip`
+- Mac OS x86_64: `raylib-{version}-macOS.tar.gz`
+- Linux x86_64: `raylib-{version}-Linux-amd64.tar.gz`

 If on Windows, you'll need the `msvc` variant of Raylib, not the `mingw` variant.
 All you need to do then is place `raylib.dll` in the same directory